cloudedbats/cloudedbats_wurb_2020/README.md

 If you want to run the latest stable version, then replace the git clone line in the instruction above.

     git clone https://github.com/cloudedbats/cloudedbats_wurb_2020.git -b v0.9.0

+    # Note: Due to a bug (wrong content-type in the post requests) the latests version of
+    # FastAPI can't be used to run older versions of the WURB software.
+If you want to run older
+    # versions, then you have to downgrade FastAPI:
+    pip uninstall fastapi
+    pip install "fastapi<0.65.2"

 ## Run the detector